 Crib Type: Hardwood

-Romina clearly have a passion for building beautiful cribs and other safe, durable, and desirable furniture.
 This Romanian company makes cribs from 100% solid hardwood, organic glues, and non-toxic, water-based, organic oil finishes (free of VOCs, lead, and formaldehyde).
-All of Romina’s cribs are GreenGuard Gold Certified, as is all their other furniture.
-Cribs meet and exceed CPSC standards and range in price from $975-$1,495, or more depending on the options you choose for any given model.
+Even better, all of Romina’s furniture is GreenGuard Gold Certified.
+Cribs meet and exceed CPSC standards and range from $1,200-$1,795 or more.

-One thing I like about Romina is that they have complete control over their production facilities in Europe, which means they know exactly how each crib is made.
-They also design and make other beautiful furniture, meaning that you could kit out your whole nursery (even your whole house) with Romina products.
 One downside is that all of the cribs seem to have metal mattress supports, which may mean some sagging once your child is older and heavier.
 If their cribs had wooden slat supports, Romina cribs would be my top choice for a safe, eco-friendly, non-toxic crib.

 Bloom Mini Crib